hhs1995/SecurityNotes/win/ms_resources.md

-# Microsoft Resources Collection for Security Research
+# Resources Collection for the Microsoft Research
 ------------------------------------------------------------------------